expo/expo/docs/versions/unversioned/guides/push-notifications.md

 Push Notifications are an important feature to, as _"growth hackers"_ would say, retain and re-engage users and monetize on their attention, or something.
 From my point of view it's just super handy to know when a relevant event happens in an app so I can jump back into it and read more.
 Let's look at how to do this with Expo.
 Spoiler alert: it's almost too easy.

-> **Note:** iOS and Android simulators cannot receive push notifications, to test them out you will need to use a real-life device.
+> **Note:** iOS and Android simulators cannot receive push notifications.
+To test them out you will need to use a real-life device.
 Additionally, when calling Permissions.askAsync on the simulator, it will resolve immediately with "undetermined" as the status, regardless of whether you choose to allow or not.

 There are three main steps to wiring up push notifications: sending a user's Expo Push Token to your server, calling Expo's Push API with the token when you want to send a notification, and responding to receiving and/or selecting the notification in your app (for example to jump to a particular screen that the notification refers to).